DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world3.md

 _Her opponent was demon's hero, wasn't it?_

-_Not only fighting against such opponent, but even surviving is quite unbelievable_
+_Not only fighting against such opponent, but even surviving is quite unbelievable._

 In addition to being locked up here, she also has wings of demon and angel.
 Considering she doesn't like talking about her race, it is not difficult to imagine that Rinne is quite special existence.